sheepsixteen/spacesheep/_posts/2020-07-13-i-know-html-now-what.md

 ## Background

-After completeling that [one codeacadmey course](https://www.codecademy.com/learn/learn-html), you know how tags work, some html elements, maybe even some [a11y](https://a11yproject.com/) if you're lucky.
+After completing that [one Codecademy course](https://www.codecademy.com/learn/learn-html), you know how tags work, some html elements, maybe even some [a11y](https://a11yproject.com/) if you're lucky.
 You can probably make a simple web page.